Circular economy is the hottest topic in sustainability right now. So what is the circular economy?

 For the businesses embracing the circular economy they are experiencing numerous benefits such as:

 However, achieving a circular economy requires collaborative efforts from governments, businesses, and individuals.
 A company can’t work on its own to achieve a circular economy.
 Achieving a successful transition to a circular economy requires collaborative efforts from governments, businesses and individuals.
-By considering each third –party partnership carefully and ensuring suppliers share the same sustainability goals they can work together to transition faster.
-That’s where your procurement team can play an influential role as they armed with the knowledge and tools to select suppliers that meet sustainability standards.
+By considering each third–party partnership carefully and ensuring suppliers share the same sustainability goals they can work together to transition faster.
+That’s where your responsible sourcing team can play an influential role as they armed with the knowledge and tools to select suppliers that meet sustainability standards.